Subtleties in the pseudomodes formalism: Connection to Scattering Theory

 The principal value $\Upsilon_\alpha$ in the NEGF arises from forcing the memory kernel to be causal:

 where $\theta(t)$ is the Heaviside step function.
 We can see the equivalence between~\eqref{eqn:Geff-almost} and~\eqref{eqn:Greal-almost} by noticing that

 We can then write in the pseudomode picture:

 where $\mathcal{G}_S$ is just the NEGF that we would calculate from the system interacting with a set of baths with spectral densities $J^{\rm eff}_\alpha$.
-Thus, we can see that so long as the spectral densities (or correlation functions) match exactly, the transmission functions will also match exactly.
+Thus, we can see that so long as the true and effective spectral densities (or correlation functions) match exactly, the transmission functions~\eqref{T_basic} and~\eqref{eqn:T_eff} will also match exactly.